 Other Recipes to Try

-To use leftover cilantro or sour cream from these nachos, try one of these recipes:
+To use leftover cilantro or sour cream from this pepper nachos recipe, try one of these recipes:

 Don't forget to leave a star rating below!
 This helps both me and other readers!
 Follow along on Instagram, Pinterest and Facebook and subscribe to my newsletter so you never miss what Hey, Snickerdoodle is up to!